Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes

-The performance of MBP can be further improved by choosing an appropriate step-size for each error.
+The performance of MBP can be further improved by choosing an appropriate step-size for each error syndrome.
 However, it is difficult to precisely determine the step-size.
 If the step-size is too large, MBP may return incorrect solutions or diverge.
-We propose to choose the step-size from an $\varepsilon$-net as in \cite{WL12,Nac+18}.
-The overall complexity is still $O(Nj\tau )$ since the chosen $\varepsilon$ is independent of $N$.
+We propose to adaptively choose the step-size using an $\varepsilon$-net.
+This adaptive scheme will be called \emph{AMBP}, and its complexity is still $O(Nj\log\log N)$ since the chosen $\varepsilon$ is independent of $N$.

-Another technique used in MBP is \textit{fixed initialization} \cite{HFI12,SMDH13}.
-The channel statistics is used to define the energy function and hence defines the energy topology.
-If MBP performs well on a certain channel statistics (say, at a certain depolarizing rate $\epsilon_0$), it means that MBP can correctly determine most syndrome and error pairs on that topology.
-Thus it is better to keep this topology regardless of the true channel statistics.
+An optional technique that can adopted in MBP is to use \emph{fixed initialization} \cite{HFI12,KL21a}.
+The energy function and energy topology are defined according to the channel statistics.
+If MBP performs well on a certain channel statistics (say, at a certain depolarizing rate $\epsilon_0$), it means that MBP can correctly determine most syndrome-and-error pairs on that topology.
+Thus it is better to decode using this energy topology, regardless of the true channel statistics.
 This technique works for any quantum codes.